-- 12. Gambling The playing of a game of chance for money, property, or others.
-Action: Student conference and parent/guardian contact, confiscation of gambling materials. - 13.
-Retaliation Taking any action, including verbal threats, physical intimidation, phone calls, letters, e-mails, or other verbal communications, or any form of physical violence, or destruction or threat of destruction of property, towards an individual or group of individuals because that person or group of persons reported or was perceived to have reported or participated in a disciplinary proceeding against a student.
-Action: Suspension of up to five (5) days. - 14.
-Statutory Crimes Any act which is a violation of the Criminal Code of the State of Minnesota committed on school property, at or in relation to a school sponsored event or has a direct nexus to the District.
+12. Gambling - The playing of a game of chance for money, property, or others.

+Action: Student conference and parent/guardian contact, confiscation of gambling materials.

+13. Retaliation - Taking any action, including verbal threats, physical intimidation, phone calls, letters, e-mails, or other verbal communications, or any form of physical violence, or destruction or threat of destruction of property, towards an individual or group of individuals because that person or group of persons reported or was perceived to have reported or participated in a disciplinary proceeding against a student.